 Bradford Teaching Hospitals NHS Foundation Trust

 We use the BT text relay service for patients who are deaf or hearing impaired.
 To contact us ring 18001 01274 365176.

 You can get a feel for what learning mindfulness involves through listening to meditations or reading a book about mindfulness.
-To listen to a breathing space, click here.
+Listen to a breathing space here.